nameless695/JokerCord/README.md

 **Getting your token**

+**This token is not a BOT token, but an USER token.
+Please follow this tutorial or else the token you might have gotten may not be valid**

 To get your discord token: [Tutorial](https://discordhelp.net/discord-token)

 To get a channel ID, first enable discord developer mode by accesing Settings>Appearance>Enable developer mode ,and then right click on any channel and select ID.